 Expectant parents in Green Bay want to do everything they can to ensure their child’s health, including saving their umbilical cord blood.
-Our partners at ConsumerAffairs researched the best cord blood banks in Green Bay so you can make an informed decision about where you do your cord blood banking.
+We researched the best cord blood banks in Green Bay so you can make an informed decision about where you do your cord blood banking.

 Cord blood banking is the collection and storage of blood and tissue from the umbilical cord.
 Blood banks in Green Bay cryogenically the stem cells they contain for future medical use.
 There are several diseases whose treatment uses these umbilical stem cells, and research is ongoing to find more benefits.

 Green Bay residents may never have a use for these stem cells, but many people consider private cord blood banking worth the cost just in case.
 Private cord blood banking preserves your samples for when you or your loved ones need them most.

 Many people in Green Bay outside of your family might need your cord blood stem cells as well.
 Donating to public cord blood banks helps people that don’t have the option of saving umbilical blood and tissue.

 Scientists also need cord blood for clinical trials and medical research.
 Donating your cord blood and tissue in Green Bay helps make medical advances.
 In the future, cord blood could even help to treat a wider variety of prevalent diseases, including heart disease, one of the leading causes of death in Wisconsin.

 Collecting samples from the placenta and umbilical cord blood and tissue is painless for both the mother and baby.
 Currently, the Food and Drug Administration has approved cord blood stem cells for use in treating specific diseases, including: